iyobo/jollofjs/readme.md

-The Jollof Admin is, quite frankly, the Saber's edge of all NodeJS frameworks.
+The Jollof Admin is, quite frankly, the Saber's edge of any NodeJS framework in existence today.
 Jollof Admin automatically creates a user interface to administer all your models, as well as in-built models.
+It supports all the usual field types you find in an other admins, *and then some!* Including:
+* Arrays (Of ANY field type)
+* Objects, (Of ANY combination of field types)
+* Files,
+* GeoLocations

 Right now, the app you created has only one model `User`.